Jean Baudrillard

 Jean Baudrillard (/ˈboʊdrɪjɑːr/, /ˌboʊdriˈɑːr/; /fr/; 27 July 1929 – 6 March 2007) was a French sociologist and philosopher with an interest in cultural studies.
 He is best known for his analyses of media, contemporary culture, and technological communication, as well as his formulation of concepts such as hyperreality.
 Baudrillard wrote about diverse subjects, including consumerism, critique of economy, social history, aesthetics, Western foreign policy, and popular culture.
 Among his best-known works are Forget Foucault (1977), Seduction (1978), Simulacra and Simulation (1981), America (1986), and The Gulf War Did Not Take Place (1991).
-His work is frequently associated with modern and specifically post-structuralism.
+His work is frequently associated with postmodernism and specifically post-structuralism.
 Nevertheless, Baudrillard had also opposed post-structuralism, and had distanced himself from postmodernism.

 Biography

 Baudrillard was born in Reims, northeastern France, on 27 July 1929.
 His grandparents were farm workers and his father a gendarme.
-During high school (at the Lycée at Reims), he became aware of 'pataphysics, a parody of the philosophy of science, via philosophy professor Emmanuel Peillet (1914-1973), which is said to be crucial for understanding Baudrillard's later thought.
+During high school (at the Lycée at Reims), he became aware of 'pataphysics, a parody of the philosophy of science, via philosophy professor Emmanuel Peillet (1914–1973), which is said to be crucial for understanding Baudrillard's later thought.
 He became the first of his family to attend university when he moved to Paris to attend the Sorbonne.
 There he studied German language and literature, which led him to begin teaching the subject at several different lycées, both Parisian and provincial, from 1960 until 1966.